Mike Vail: Chicago Cubs

 Cubs manager Preston Gomez stuck with the Thompson/Vail lefty/righty platoon.
 Vail was batting .305 with four home runs and 32 RBIs when Gomez was fired, and replaced with Joey Amalfitano (who served as interim manager for the last seven games of the 1979 season).
-Under Amalfatano, Vail's playing time reduced substantially (only thirteen starts in the last 72 games).
+Under Amalfitano, Vail's playing time reduced substantially (only thirteen starts in the last 72 games).
 After the season, Vail was traded to the Cincinnati Reds.

 Cincinnati Reds

 With both Ken Griffey and George Foster having been dealt during the off-season, Vail saw much more playing time in the outfield in (he was only on the field for 11 innings all of 1981).
 In the first game of the season, Vail hit an RBI double off Willie Hernández — his first extra base hit in over a year.
 He made his first start as a Red 499 days after signing his first contract with the team on April 9, and went 1-for-3 with a double and a walk.
 On May 15, he capped off a five-run ninth inning against the Pittsburgh Pirates with a two-run home run, his first with the Reds.
 All told, Vail batted .254 with four home runs and 29 RBIs his second season in Cincinnati.